Organization Built on Family Ties and Cooperation

 Michael, the couple's second son, did not join the Gung Ho movement until the late 1980s.
 The movement is known as the International Committee for the Promotion of Chinese Industrial Cooperatives (ICCIC) and the phrase Gung Ho is derived from gong ye he zuo, roughly meaning an industrial cooperative.

-Beijing in 1951, Michael grew up in a hutong.
+Born in Beijing in 1951, Michael grew up in a hutong.
 His mother tongue is Mandarin Chinese.
 And while he has a Western face, he inherited his parents' love and passion for China, said Michael Crook.
-At age 8 he moved to England and eventually completed his college studies at Queen Mary University, London
+At age 8 he moved to England and eventually completed his college studies at Queen Mary University, London.

 "I was involved in development work and I liked it," said Crook.
 "Besides teaching, development is also my field."